sebouh137/clas12-rge-analysis/README.md

 - [ ] Include GitHub tests -- I've no clue on how to do this with ROOT + HIPO.
 - [ ] Add a main program (probably in bash) to call all other programs for working simplicity.
 - [ ] Improve `bank_containers` to be more generic.
-- [ ] Improve the use of constants thorough the code by using a dictionary or a similar structure.
+- [ ] Improve the use of constants thorough the code by using a map or a similar structure.
 - [ ] Apply radiative correction.
 - [ ] Apply Feynman cuts.
 - [x] Improve error code handling.